We make women’s health work for migrants and refugees in Australia

 Multicultural Centre for Women’s Health (MCWH) is a community-based, not-for-profit organisation led by and for women from migrant and refugee backgrounds.
 We increase migrant and refugee women’s opportunities for health and wellbeing in Australia through education, advocacy and leadership.

 We think everyone should have the same opportunities for health and wellbeing

-Unfortunately, at the moment they don't.
-Systemic discrimination and inequity create barriers to health and wellbeing.
+Unfortunately, at the moment we don't.
+Systemic discrimination and inequity create many barriers to our health and wellbeing.

 We work to improve migrant and refugee women's health and wellbeing